hsbc/bqtools/BQSYNCUSAGE.md

 and there data asynchronously (largest row sets are prioritised) then views all table copying is completed on first pair and only when first pair is complete does it move to the next.
-It is assumed bqsync will be rerun to resolve issue, bqsync will update tables and schemas for schema changes (assumes additions) it will also handle non backward compatible in many cases by deleting recretaing tables and recopying data.
+It is assumed bqsync will be rerun to resolve issue, bqsync will update tables and schemas for schema changes (assumes additions) it will also handle non backward compatible in many cases by deleting recreataing tables and recopying data.

-Unlike dataset copying this tools has support for CMEK keys in source and destination it does this in 2major ways;
+Unlike [https://cloud.google.com/bigquery/docs/copying-datasets](dataset copying) this tools has support for CMEK keys in source and destination it does this in 2 major ways;

 * If the source table is encrypted with a global key the key is simply reused in the destination location.
-* If the source table has a regional key say HSM key then it encrypts the new table with a key of exactly the same name with location changed to the new location.
+* If the source table has a regional key say HSM key then it encrypts the new table with a key of exactly

+the same name with location changed to the new location.
 That means for thise to work the target key **MUST** exist in the location with exactly matching name.
 Plus be accesible to destination projects service account.